unfolding PANS PANDAS | reshaping BRAIN+BODY health

 2025 Canadian Conference dedicated to reshaping the understanding and treatment of PANS and PANDAS.

-Join us on Thursday, May 29, and Friday, May 30, 2025, for a two-day conference hosted in-person at the Best Western Premier Calgary Plaza Hotel & Conference Centre and virtually.
+Join us on Thursday, May 29, and Friday, May 30, 2025, for a two-day, medically accredited conference, hosted both in-person at the Best Western Premier Calgary Plaza Hotel & Conference Centre and virtually.

-Unfolding PANS PANDAS: Reshaping BRAIN+BODY Health is a Canadian conference hosted by the Inflamed Brain Alliance and co-developed with Dr. Paul Arnold.
-This event gathers nationally and internationally renowned experts to explore the physiological and psychological complexities of Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) and Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal Infections (PANDAS).
+This inaugural national conference brings together leading experts from Canada and beyond to explore the physiological and psychological complexities of Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) and Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal Infections (PANDAS).

 Conference Goals